0xAJPanda/Pipe-Network/README.md

+## Authors

+KrimDev + AJPanda
+I am just adding some extra sauce to it!

 # Pipe DevNet 2 Node Manager

 A bash script to manage Pipe DevNet 2 nodes easily.
 This script provides a user-friendly interface to install, configure, and manage your Pipe node.